pcdotfan/baidu-ife-2018/README.md

-# baidu-ife-2018
+# Baidu IFE 2018
-A possible solution for IFE 2018.
+A possible solution for Baidu IFE 2018.
 (MVVM)